Manila Travel Guide:The Pearl of the Orient?

 Below are a few things to do in Manila that I found interesting and enjoyable while I was in the city!

 The SM Megamall and Mall of Asia are two of the biggest in the world and worth a visit for the novelty if nothing else.
-There are many more in Manila and they also offer air-conditioning to give you a welcome break from the heat and humidity outside!
+There are plenty in Manila and they also offer air-conditioning to give you a welcome break from the heat and humidity outside!

 The problem with Manila is that offers very little in the way of things to do.
 If you have a bit of time, then it may be worth checking out the Manila Zoo and Manila Ocean Park.